 This artistically created book tells the story of a young girl growing up among wildlife researchers in the northwoods.
 She finds her way into womanhood through the important relationships in her life, including the old Finnish ladies who share the sauna, two wolverines escaped from their observation pen, and the northern native people with whom she spends a winter.
-Generously illustrated with delicate watercolors, the story is beautiful and gentle, yet it will move you to tears and make you grin.
+Generously illustrated with delicate watercolors and one of our favorite nature books for kids, it is beautiful and gentle, yet it will move you to tears and make you grin.
 Suggested for ages 10 and up.

 Author and Illustrator Consie Powell

 A family canoe trip into the Border Country lakes of northern Minnesota and western Ontario is vividly depicted with woodblocks, sketches, and prose.
 Each page presents a new aspect of the Canoe Country’s human and natural history, blended with a typical summer day of paddling, portaging and camping.
 Although the trip takes the reader into the wilderness of northern Minnesota, the camp activities, wildlife and scenery could be part of a wilderness trip in Maine, the Adirondacks, Algonquin Park, or many other places up north.
 A top-shelf nature books for kids and adults that teaches the guiding principles of the Leave No Trace pledge.

 Author Kevin Strauss and Illustrator Nancy Scheibe

 These tales with tails are outstanding read-aloud stories for families, teachers, librarians, babysitters, camp counselors, and of course, children.
 Some stories are original, some are based on traditional tales from other cultures, and some are new twists on familiar stories, but all are laced with humor and northwoods lore.
 The bold-colored illustrations hold the attention of even the youngest child.
 A brief nature lesson is included at the end of each tale.
 A great addition to your nature books for kids shelf.